Board of Directors Updated 1/2/2025

 Rosalie Davis, M.Ed., Fellow/OGA

 Lisa Glickman served on the IDA-GA board for six years.
 She is a Reading Specialist and Educational Consultant.
 For eleven years, Lisa was a first-grade teacher and recognized that she needed training in structured literacy to be able to reach all of her students.
-She enrolled in Orton- Gillingham training and is now an Associate of the Academy of Orton-Gillingham Practitioners and Educators.
-Lisa currently works as a Literacy Leader for REAP (Reading is Essential for All People) coaching public school teachers in structured literacy.
+She enrolled in Orton-Gillingham training and is now an Associate of the Academy of Orton-Gillingham Practitioners and Educators.
+Lisa currently works as a Literacy Leader for REAP (Reading is Essential for All People), coaching public school teachers in structured literacy.
 In addition, she tutors privately from her home.

 Diane Hart has served public schools in Georgia for 27 years in several capacities.
 Her experience includes 11 years as a high school social studies teacher, 7 years as a Lead Teacher supporting at-risk students, as a Building Administrator, a District Level Supervisor supporting remedial education programs in a district of 108k students and finally as Director of Curriculum and Accountability for a small charter district.
 She is currently retired.
 Diane earned a Bachelor of Science in secondary social studies, two Masters degrees (one in human resources and organizational development, and a second in educational leadership) and a Specialist Degree in instructional technology.
 Diane and her husband of 35 years have four sons and 12 grandchildren which keeps her vested in learning and supporting education here in Georgia.
 She is excited to serve on the IDA-GA board of directors in order to continue assisting student learning outcomes as well as helping to support the learning needs of communities in the state.

 Karen Huppertz first joined IDA to learn more about dyslexia after her son was diagnosed in second grade.
 She and her husband consider themselves blessed to have two dyslexic children who are now very successful adults.
 She joined the IDA-Georgia Board of Directors in 2008 and served as the Branch President from 2016 through 2019.
 She is currently serving at the national level as the Southern Regional Representative.
-Her background and experience in marketing and advertising helped the Georgia Branch build their social media platforms, raising awareness about dyslexia as well as the goals and activities of IDA.
+Her background and experience in marketing and advertising helped the Georgia Branch build its social media platforms, raising awareness about dyslexia as well as the goals and activities of IDA.
 When not volunteering, Karen is a freelance journalist with the Atlanta Journal-Constitution, Peachtree Corners Magazine, and other publications.
 She is proud to have played a small part in Georgia’s recent legislation calling for teacher training in how to recognize and help dyslexic students.
 When not posting images from her nearby garden on social media or writing to meet a deadline, she can be found advocating to make literacy available to everyone.

 Sucheta Kamath is a speech-language pathologist, TEDx speaker, and an entrepreneur whose new software ExQ™ just launched in the Ed-Tech space.
 Cerebral Matters™ is her well-established Private Practice in Atlanta where she evaluates and treats Executive Dysfunction in individuals with various developmental and acquired neurological disorders.
 She is highly specialized in retraining the brain and is a recipient of multiple professional achievement awards for developing many distinct, creative, and process-specific training programs designed to target the mastery of Executive Function, attention, memory, higher-order cognition, and self-regulation.
 Sucheta is the host of her podcast Full PreFrontal®: Exposing the Mysteries of Executive Function; which is a wonderfully curated resource for professionals, educators, students, and parents.
 Sucheta is the Past-President of GSHA (2017-2018), founding member/treasurer of the Georgia Speech-Language-Hearing Foundation (2016-current), member of the medical advisory board of the Brain Aneurysm Foundation (BAF), and an Executive Committee member of the International Dyslexia Association-GA (2015-2018).
 Sucheta volunteers 2-3 hours each week helping train previously homeless men for job-readiness skills through a program called GSHA Gives! which she helped start in September of 2017.
 Learn more about Sucheta’s work at www.cerebralmatters.com